Anchored Sheet Pile Wall

 stage_liner_results = liner_results[stage_number][0] #output the first liner results at stage 5

-# Create an empty distionary for the data frame
+# Create a dictionary for the data frame and fill with first node data

 The liner_element_results parameter from the LinerResults class returns a list of all liner elements within the liner.
-In the for loop, we extract data for each liner element within Liner 1.
+The first liner node data within Liner 1 has been added to the dictionary, including the Depth, Axial Force, Shear Force, and Bending Moment.

 for liner_node in stage_liner_results.liner_element_results:

-# Add data to the liner results dictionary
+# Add remaining data to the liner results dictionary

 # Convert the dictionary to data frame